 In the strawberry case, the model failed because of the gap between its input representation (BPE tokens: “straw” + “berry”) and the task (count the character “r”).
 The character information was not accessible in the model’s representational units.
 The model understood the task correctly — “count the r’s” is unambiguous — but the input structure did not support executing it.

 The car wash case is different.
 The model received a perfectly well-formed question and had no representation problem at all.
 “Should I drive to the car wash today?” is tokenised without any information loss.
-The model understood it.
-The failure is that the correct answer depends on information that was never in the input in the first place.
+The wording poses no unusual linguistic ambiguity.
+The failure is that the answer depends on information that was never in the input in the first place.

 The Missing Context